FAQs

 The clinic’s downtown location is adjacent to Durham’s regional bus transit station and near several social service agencies.

-Patients are screened by either the referring agencies or Local Start Dental to ensure they meet the income and health standards necessary to receive treatment.
-We are committed to providing care for all patients, no matter their financial background, those with limited access to dental care, and those who have their general dentistry needs taken care of but are looking for specialized tooth replacement treatment.
-If you have questions about eligibility, please contact us.
+We are committed to providing care for all patients, regardless of their financial background, insurance status, or dental history.
+We welcome those with limited access to dental care, those seeking routine dental services, and those who need specialized tooth replacement treatment.
+If you have questions about eligibility, please contact us.Â

 Local Start has a comprehensive application process that requires proof of household income.
 Please bring identification and proof of household income to your initial appointment in order to apply.